-1.1 Introduction
+1.2.1 Introduction

 - (1) A request to make additions, edits, deletions, revisions, or clarifications to this Planning Guide, including any attachments and exhibits to this Planning Guide, is called a Planning Guide Revision Request (PGRR).
-Except as specifically provided in other sections of this Planning Guide, this Section 1, Process for Planning Guide Revision, shall be followed for all PGRRs.
+Except as specifically provided in other sections of this Planning Guide, this Section 1.2, Process for Planning Guide Revision, shall be followed for all PGRRs.
 ERCOT Members, Market Participants, Public Utility Commission of Texas (PUCT) Staff, Texas Reliability Entity (Texas RE) Staff, ERCOT, and any other Entities are required to utilize the process described herein prior to requesting, through the PUCT or other Governmental Authority, that ERCOT make a change to this Planning Guide, except for good cause shown to the PUCT or other Governmental Authority. - (2) The "next regularly scheduled meeting" of the Planning Working Group (PLWG), the Reliability and Operations Subcommittee (ROS), the Wholesale Market Subcommittee (WMS), the Technical Advisory Committee (TAC), or ERCOT Board shall mean the next regularly scheduled meeting for which required Notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate ERCOT Board or committee procedures. - (3) Throughout the Planning Guide, references are made to the ERCOT Protocols.
-ERCOT Protocols supersede the Planning Guide and any PGRR must be compliant with the Protocols.
+ERCOT Protocols supersede the Planning Guide and any PGRR must be compliant with the

+- Protocols.
 The ERCOT Protocols are subject to the revision process outlined in Protocol Section 21, Process for Nodal Protocol Revision. - (4) ERCOT may make non-substantive corrections at any time during the processing of a particular PGRR.
-Under certain circumstances, however, the Planning Guide can also be revised by ERCOT rather than using the PGRR process outlined in Section 1. - (a) This type of revision is referred to as an "Administrative PGRR" or "Administrative Changes" and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, and references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), North American Electric Reliability Corporation (NERC) regulations, Federal Energy Regulatory Commission (FERC) rules, etc. Changes to the minimum ERCOT Planning Reserve Margin (PRM) criterion in Section 8.2, Minimum ERCOT Planning Reserve Margin Criterion, as approved by the ERCOT Board, shall be processed as an Administrative PGRR. - (b) ERCOT shall post such Administrative PGRRs to the ERCOT website and distribute the PGRR to the PLWG at least ten Business Days before implementation.
-If no Entity submits comments to the Administrative PGRR in accordance with paragraph (1) of Section 1.4.3, Planning Working Group Review and Action, ERCOT shall implement it according to paragraph (4) of Section 1.6,

-Planning Guide Revision Implementation.
-If any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff or ERCOT submits comments to the Administrative PGRR, then it shall be processed in accordance with the PGRR process outlined in Section 1.
+Under certain circumstances, however, the Planning Guide can also be revised by ERCOT rather than using the PGRR process outlined in Section 1.2. - (a) This type of revision is referred to as an "Administrative PGRR" or "Administrative Changes" and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), North American Electric Reliability Corporation (NERC) regulations, Federal Energy Regulatory Commission (FERC) rules, etc., and revisions for the purpose of maintaining consistency between Section 1.2, Process for Planning Guide Revision, and Protocol Section 21, Revision Request Process.
+Changes to the minimum ERCOT Planning Reserve Margin (PRM) criterion in Section 8.2, Minimum ERCOT Planning Reserve Margin Criterion, as approved by the ERCOT Board, shall also be processed as Administrative PGRRs. - (b) ERCOT shall post such Administrative PGRRs to the ERCOT website and distribute the PGRR to the PLWG at least ten Business Days before implementation.
+If no Entity submits comments to the Administrative PGRR in accordance with paragraph (1) of Section 1.2.4.3, Planning Working Group Review and Action, ERCOT shall implement it according to paragraph (4) of Section 1.2.6, Planning Guide Revision Implementation.
+If any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff or ERCOT submits comments to the Administrative PGRR, then it shall be processed in accordance with the PGRR process outlined in Section 1.2.

-1.2 Submission of a Planning Guide Revision Request
+1.2.2 Submission of a Planning Guide Revision Request